288: No Such Thing As An Elephant In The Airport

 Their sheer size and weight makes them completely unsuited to being infield TNT detectors.
 Which I think is fair at airports.

-Elephants are incredibly smart, and they've only really started properly experimenting on their intelligence over the last 20 years or so.
+Another amazing thing is that, so they're incredibly, elephants are incredibly smart and they've only really started properly experimenting on their intelligence over the last 20 years or so.

-scientists dangled really, really nice smelling fruit and food and stuff at various heights that were too difficult for them to reach.
-And then they left sticks all over the floor.
+That we used to think they were idiots because, for instance, there was this experiment where scientists dangled really, really nice smelling fruit and food and stuff at various heights that were too difficult for them to reach.

 And thinking the elephants will pick up the stick, hopefully, and then they'll prod the fruit.
+Like a friend.

-mine and james' parties i'm blinding elephants in one corner, James is scooping the inn and out of a donkey in the other.
+Mine and James' parties.
+I'm blinding elephants in one corner, James is scooping the inn and out of a donkey in the other.

 Anyway, the point was that they weren't being stupid, not being able to get it with a stick.